|

 Safety in young children, pregnant or nursing women, and those with severe liver or kidney disease has not been established.

-Valerian is once again becoming popular in the United States; its reputation is as a gentle sleep aid without side-effects.
+Valerian is once again becoming popular in the United States; it has a reputation of being a gentle sleep aid without side-effects.
 As one user commented, "Valerian is one of the most gentle and harmless herbal sleeping remedies I've found.
 It seems to enhance my body's natural process of slipping into sleep and makes the stresses of my day recede.
 I awaken relaxed and refreshed with no morning hangover."

 A 28-day study of 121 people with a history of sleep disturbances compared the effect of 600mg of a valerian extract taken 1 hour before bedtime against placebo.
 The study concluded that valerian is useful for the long-term treatment of insomnia.
 Subjects were evaluated by a physician and by self-report at the beginning of the study and at days 14 and 28.
 At 14 days, only a few significant differences were found between the two groups' outcomes, but by the end of the fourth week, the group taking valerian showed comparative improvements in quality of sleep, mood, and overall evaluation of results.
 However, it should be pointed out that the results, although mathematically significant, were not dramatic.
 Valerian is a very mild treatment.